seemikehack/pcg/README.md

 2. Edit or create a target → Add → Software Site
 3. Use `.../com.philomathery.pdf.certificate/target/p2-repo`

-Note: The bundle requires Java 21.
-Ensure your Eclipse installation and target platform support Java 21.
+Note: The bundle requires Java 11+.
+Ensure your Eclipse installation and target platform supports Java 11 or newer.

 ## How To Use
 Get a `CertificateFactory` and a `CertificateRenderer` via OSGi, and follow the